4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Today’s tools mean there’s little excuse to miss a milestone.
 And with so much riding on employee experience and satisfaction, you want it all lined up and ready to deploy at a moment’s notice.

 First, set calendar reminders for all personnel.
-Prepare shoutout scripts in advance and draft messages before the big day.
+Prepare shoutout scripts in advance, and draft messages before the big day.
 Customize and automate options for gifting services you use, and make sure the honoree clocks in to a fresh, celebratory batch of tacos.

 🌮 Virtual tacos, that is.
-HeyTaco’s brand-new Milestone feature ensures no one misses a single work anniversary.
+HeyTaco’s Milestone feature ensures no one misses a single work anniversary.
 With set-and-forget custom messaging and an automatic taco of recognition to help them climb the company leaderboards, HeyTaco sets the tone for happier workplace celebrations.
-It may even help them look forward to the next one.

-Award-winning Employee Recognition Software
+Award-Winning Employee Recognition

-HeyTaco is a leader in Mid-Market Employee Engagement on G2 HeyTaco is a leader in Mid-Market Employee Recognition on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Team Building on G2 HeyTaco is a leader in Small-Business Productivity Bots on G2
+HeyTaco is a leader in Mid-Market Employee Recognition on G2 Users love HeyTaco on G2 HeyTaco is a leader in Employee Recognition on G2